navdata-net/documentation/source/development/index.rst

 This docker image uses a directory of its host computer as the storage for its build process.
 This folder is accessed at '/workdir' inside the build container.
-For ease of use and validity of the same paths from host and container, we place store our code at that same location at '/workdir'.
+For ease of use and validity of the same paths from host and container, we store our code at that same location at '/workdir'.

 To clone your copy::